Cloud303/wafr-remediations/cloudformation/kms/kms-service-keys.md

 The template creates the following resources based on the parameter values:

 - KMS keys for enabled services
-- KMS key aliases
+- KMS aliases for each key
 - IAM managed policies for S3 and SSM keys

 ## Outputs

-The template outputs the following:
+The template outputs:

 - Template version
 - ARNs of created KMS keys